mzettersten/apg-non-adjacent/README.md

 ## Analysis Walkthrough

-Here is a direct link to the html output of the R Markdown file in the data folder.
+Here is a direct link to the html rendering of the R Markdown file in the data folder.
 This provides a walkthrough of the major analyses in the paper.

 https://mzettersten.github.io/apg-non-adjacent/data_analysis/APG_analysis.html